 Weaker fit

 Teams that need an internal tech lead, not just development capacity.
-If you have three or more engineers who need management, code review culture, and technical direction, a subscription developer cannot fill that organizational role.
+If you have three or more engineers who need management, code review culture, and technical direction, a subscription developer cannot fill that role.
 A fractional CTO engagement is more appropriate.

 How to evaluate software development subscription providers

 This is where the real due diligence lives.
-The subscription model is simple in concept and variable in execution.
+The model is simple in concept and variable in execution.
 Here is what to check before signing.

 1. Who actually does the work?

-This is the most important question.
+Most important question.
 Some subscriptions are sold by a senior engineer and delivered by that same person.
 Others are sold by a founder or account manager and delivered by a team of varying seniority.
 Ask directly: who will write the code, and what is their background?

 Request a portfolio or case study that shows the work of the person who will build your product, not the company's aggregate portfolio.